zhaoyide/NotePad/README.md

-This project is a NotePad where user can edit/add/delete ntoes from the Pad.
+This project is a NotePad where user can edit/add/delete ntoes in the Pad.
 Project was bootstrapped with [Create React App]
+### 'npm install'
+download all dependencies for project

 ### `npm start`